-Let’s start with, should you take a prep course?
+Let’s start with whether you should take a prep course.
 The answer to that is absolutely.
-You want to make sure that you’re taking a prep course because it’s going to help you know what to study and it’s going to help you understand just how to study.
-These prep courses are designed by people who understand the test and understand how different people study best.
+You want to make sure that you’re taking a prep course because it’s going to help you know what to study and it’s going to help you understand just how to learn.
+These prep courses are designed by people who understand the test and how different people study best.
 So, don’t skip out on this step.

-The next thing to figure out is just when you should be taking that prep course.
-The truth is that the sooner you start studying, the better it’s going to be for you, but most prep courses you’ll pay by the month.
+The next thing to figure out is when to take that prep course.
+The truth is that the sooner you start studying, the better it will be for you, but you’ll pay by the month for most prep courses.
 That means, rather than paying a set fee and having unlimited access forever, you get unlimited access for 30 days, 60 days, 90 days, etc. You get to choose the plan you want, and you can extend your plan, but you have to remember that if you start early, you’ll end up paying more.

-If you’re looking to take multiple prep courses, you may want to take a look at starting the first one early, meaning toward the beginning of your pre-clinical period or within the first part of your year two.
+If you’re looking to take multiple prep courses, you may want to start the first one early, meaning toward the beginning of your pre-clinical period or within the first part of your year two.
 This will give you time to go over more than one course and review multiple different sets of questions.
 You can also get a good idea of which version works best for you and then start to evaluate where you want to go back or where you want to spend a little more of your study time.

 Wrapping Things Up: Average USMLE Step 1 Score Takeaways to Remember